AnnaNajafiH/AnnaNajafiH/README.md

 # 💫 About Me:
-Hi, I'm Nahid (Anna)👋
+Hi, I'm Nahid (Anna)👋</br>

-💻 Passionate Web & App Developer
+💻 Passionate Web & App Developer </br>
-🌱 Enthusiastic Learner
+🌱 Lifelong learner and eager to explore new technologies</br>
-🔧 Energized by Challenges.
+🔧 Energized by challenges </br>
-🌟 Collaborator & Innovator.
+🌟 A strong collaborator who believes in the power of innovation and teamwork</br>

 # 💻 Tech Stack: